openresty/lua-nginx-module/README.markdown

 By default, only the first 1024 keys (if any) are returned.
 When the `<max_count>` argument is given the value `0`, then all the keys will be returned even there is more than 1024 keys in the dictionary.

-**WARNING** Be careful when calling this method on dictionaries with a really huge number of keys.
-This method may lock the dictionary for quite a while and block all the nginx worker processes that are trying to access the dictionary.
+**CAUTION** Avoid calling this method on dictionaries with a very large number of keys as it may lock the dictionary for significant amount of time and block Nginx worker processes trying to access the dictionary.

 This feature was first introduced in the `v0.7.3` release.